Outdoor Research Helium

 The Outdoor Research Helium’s combination of $159 price tag, 6-ounce weight, and full waterproofing put it in a unique spot in the market—most of its rain jacket competitors are either more expensive or quite a bit heavier.
 One interesting alternative is Black Diamond’s FineLine.
 This jacket uses a 2.5-layer construction with built-in stretch and has a similar trim fit.
 As a result, we’ve found it to be more comfortable for active pursuits like hiking, and its lining is less prone to feeling clammy (it’s still not a standout breather, however).
 That said, it’s about 2 ounces heavier (exactly 2 oz. between men’s mediums on our scale), and while it packs into its own pocket, it’s double the size of our Helium.
 As a result, the OR is the better minimalist pick but the FineLine is arguably more versatile (and $24 cheaper).

 Stepping up in price is Marmot’s impressive Bantamweight jacket.
-This shell also uses 2.5-layer Pertex for its waterproofing, but the minimalist build manages to trim weight down to 4.9 ounces while retaining features like hand pockets and an adjustable hood.
+This shell also uses 2.5-layer Pertex for its waterproofing, but the minimalist build manages to trim weight down to an even 6 ounces while retaining features like hand pockets and an adjustable hood.
 Further, with cutouts under the arms, the Marmot offers superior breathability (again, the Helium has no venting options other than the front zip).
-But the Bantamweight will set you back another $116, has a techy look that doesn’t work well around town, and is thin enough to give us pause about its longevity.
+But the Bantamweight is ultra-thin, which gives us serious concerns about its longevity, and will set you back an additional $116 at $275 total.
 For all but the most serious ounce-counters, we recommend the more well-rounded Helium.

 Another spendy but ultralight jacket to have on your radar is Arc’teryx’s Zeta FL.
 Coming from their hiking-focused line, the FL is the lightest and most trimmed-down option at 7.2 ounces.
 What you get for that weight is a premium feel from the 2-layer Gore-Tex Paclite Plus construction, a fantastic athletic cut, and excellent waterproofing and durability.
 That said, you can buy a quality 3-layer hardshell for the same price, and we think it’s simply too much to spend for a jacket that will primarily be used as a backup/emergency layer.